umer7/VDCNN/README.md

 Tensorflow Implementation of Very Deep Convolutional Neural Network for Text Classification.

 ## Note
-This repository is a simple Keras implementation of VDCNN model proposed by Conneau et al. [Paper](https://arxiv.org/abs/1606.01781) for VDCNN.
+This is the clone of origanal repository of VDCNN which is a simple Keras implementation of VDCNN model proposed by Conneau et al. [Paper](https://arxiv.org/abs/1606.01781) for VDCNN.

 Note: Temporal batch norm not implemented.
 "Temp batch norm applies same kind of regularization as batch norm, except that the activations in a mini-batch are jointly normalized over temporal instead of spatial locations."
 Right now this project is using regular Tensorflow batch normalization only.